 Impact

-A use‑after‑free flaw was discovered in the WebAssembly component of the JavaScript engine.
-The bug permits attackers to corrupt memory, potentially leading to arbitrary code execution within the browser context.
-This vulnerability compromises confidentiality, integrity, and availability by enabling an attacker to run malicious code on the victim’s system.
+A use‑after‑free flaw (CWE‑416) is discovered in the WebAssembly component of the JavaScript engine; the bug leads to memory corruption (CWE‑825) that might allow arbitrary code execution within the browser context (inferred).
+This vulnerability could compromise confidentiality, integrity, and availability by allowing an attacker to run malicious code on the victim’s system.

 Affected Systems